 Agreement The grant agreement executed between the CEC and the Recipient.
 Budget Means the following categories in Exhibit B, Budget: Direct Labor, Fringe Categories Benefits, Travel, Equipment, Materials and Miscellaneous, Subrecipients and Vendors (formerly Subcontractors), and Indirect Costs and Profit.
 CAM Commission Agreement Manager CEC California Energy Commission Existing Terms The terms that might be found in any of the CEC grant agreements in any of its programs, including the terms for this Agreement.
 Incurred Costs An expense for which the Recipient has become liable (legally obligated) to pay.
-MTDC Modified Total Direct Costs, which means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subaward (regardless of the period of performance of the subawards under the award).
-MTDC excludes equipment, capital expenditures, rental costs, tuition remission, scholarships and fellowships, and the portion of each subaward in excess of \$25,000.
+MTDC Modified Total Direct Costs, which means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, vendors, travel, and up to the first \$50,000 of each subrecipient agreement.
+MTDC excludes equipment, capital expenditures, rental costs, tuition remission, scholarships and fellowships, and the portion of each subrecipient agreement in excess of \$50,000.
 Paid Costs An expense for which the Recipient has already made payment.
 Recipient The entity that executed this Agreement with the CEC.
 Subaward For the Recipient, a Subaward means all agreements it has with Subrecipients and Vendors.
 For a Subrecipient, a Subaward means all agreements it has with Sub-Subrecipients and Vendors.
 For any lower-tiered level of Sub- Subrecipient, a Subaward means all agreements it has with its own Sub- Subrecipients and Vendors.